Skírnismál Edda poem – purely spiritual – heathen þeosofi at its best.

 which saddens god Freyr.

-Skaði, Frey‘s step-mother, has Skírnir (the divine ray) deal with Frey‘s sadness.
+Skaði, Frey‘s step-mother, asks Skírnir (the divine ray) to find out why Freyr is sad.

 Freyr reveals to Skírnir his sorrow about mankind not seeing the importance of contacting our innermost divine part.

-Skírnir goes to Gerður, the long way from Hliðskjálf in the heavens to Gymisgarðar of the thurs Gymir,
+Skírnir goes to Gerður, the long way from Hliðskjálf in the heavens, to Gymisgarðar abode of thurs Gymir,

 where Gerður enjoys mundane bounty only.
 Devoid of any spiritual life.